Italian invasion of Egypt: 16 September

-The uncommitted part of the 1st Tank Group followed the 1st Libyan Division and the 2nd Libyan Division towards Bir Thidan el Khadim.
-At Alam el Dab near Sidi Barrani, about fifty Italian tanks, motorised infantry and artillery tried an outflanking move, which forced the Coldstream Guards to retreat.
-The armoured group was engaged by British field artillery and made no further move but by dark the 1st CC.NN.
-Division "23 Marzo" had occupied Sidi Barrani.
-Above the escarpment, the British covering forces fell back parallel to those on the coast road and the threat from the desert flank did not materialise.
+The uncommitted part of the 1st Tank Group followed the Libyan divisions towards Bir Thidan el Khadim.
+At Alam el Dab near Sidi Barrani, about fifty Italian tanks, motorised infantry and artillery tried an outflanking move, that forced the Coldstream Guards to retreat.
+The armoured group was engaged by British field artillery and made no further move.
+By nightfall, the 1st CC.NN.
+Division "23 Marzo", had occupied Sidi Barrani.
+Above the escarpment, the British covering forces fell back parallel to those on the coast road and no attack from the flank occurred.
 British aircraft flew many reconnaissance and bombing sorties and Squadra 5 made sweeps with up to 100 fighters and bombers on British forward airfields and defensive positions.

 The British anticipated that the Italian advance would stop at Sidi Barrani and Sofafi and began to observe the positions with the 11th Hussars, as the 7th Support Group withdrew to rest and the 7th Armoured Division prepared to confront an advance on Matruh.
 Italian radio broadcasts about the invasion suggested that the advance would continue from Sidi Barrani but it soon appeared that the Italians were digging-in on an arc to the south and south-west at Maktila, Tummar (east), Tummar (west), Nibeiwa and on top of the escarpment at Sofafi as divisions further back occupied Buq Buq, Sidi Omar and Halfaya Pass.